-The passion for education extends beyond her clients: Ashley has presented at continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona.
-Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning in the time of COVID-19 and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
-In addition to speaking, Ashley also writes about tax and estate planning: she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).
+Ashley’s passion for education extends beyond her clients: she has presented multiple continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona.
+Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning in the time of COVID-19, and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
+In addition to speaking, Ashley also writes about tax and estate planning.
+She has co-authored an article for the NAEPC Journal of Estate & Tax Planning (“CCA 202152018: Lessons for a Multi-Disciplinary, Collaborative Approach to Planning”).
+In addition, she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).

 During law school, Ashley worked in the estate settlement department at Bank of America, which allowed her to view the “other side” of the estate planning process during administration – in other words, how a Trustee interprets and administers an estate plan at a person’s death.
-The experience has greatly influenced her practice and helped her to appreciate the close attention to detail estate planning documents demand.
+The experience has greatly influenced her practice and helped her appreciate the close attention to detail estate planning documents demand.
 Before joining Tiffany & Bosco, Ashley owned a successful law practice, which she grew by providing excellent work and superior customer service to each of her clients.
 The move to Tiffany & Bosco has allowed Ashley to expand the benefits she has offered her clients over the years to include most major practice areas.
 Tiffany & Bosco is a full-service law firm with highly qualified attorneys equally passionate about delivering exceptional service.